 Practice Areas: Corporate Bankruptcy and Restructuring and Bankruptcy Litigation

-Kim is the chair of the IWIRC Delaware Network and served as the past vice chair and social chair of the network.
+Kim currently serves IWIRC internationally and regionally as the Vice Director of Fall Programs and the Vice Chair of IWIRC at the Shore.
+Kim previously served as the ex-officio chair, chair, vice chair, and social chair of the IWIRC Delaware Network.
 She also is a member of the Delaware State Bar Association, the American Bankruptcy Institute, and the Delaware Bankruptcy American Inn of Court.

 Kim was selected as one of only 40 bankruptcy practitioners to participate in the National Conference of Bankruptcy Judges (NCBJ) fifth annual Next Generation Program.
 Each year, the NCBJ selects “a small group of up-and-coming bankruptcy attorneys” to participate in the Next Generation Program, “who show the potential to distinguish themselves in future years as highly respected members of the bankruptcy bar.”